 This means that Mosaic is unlikely to be the long-term solution for internal content.
 However, in absence of an immediate alternative, Mosaic will be able to host some SSO content in the short-term.

-Please use the following guidelines when considering where to publish information online:
+Please use the following guidelines when considering where to publish information online.
+You can also find information about the University’s approach to classifying different types of information on the Information Security website.

 Mosaic is a public platform.
 Placing individual webpages behind SSO is likely to impact the user experience and make content harder to find.
 The guiding principle is that pages on the platform should be made public (even if the intended audience is internal) unless there is a specific reason not to.